shawnsong/kubernetes-handbook/kubectl/setup-kubectl.md

 ## Grant `cluster-admin` to Kubectl

 As mentioned above, Kubectl interacts with the cluster via REST calls to API Server, which means it needs to be authenticated and authorised by the API Server.
 In the above example `BOOTSTRAP_TOKEN` is used for Kubectl.
 It is binded to `system:node-bootstrapper` which does not provide full access controls to the cluster.
-To give it full access, the ClusterRole `cluster-admin` can be used.
+To give it full access, the predefined ClusterRole `cluster-admin` can be used.

 The following steps need to be performed to achieve that: